OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 ```

 The purpose of these fields are:
-`q`: to hold the solution variables in an element based array.
+`q`: to hold the solution variables in an element-based array.
      This array should be numDofPerNode x numNodesPerElement x numEl.
      The residual evaluation *only* uses `q`, never `q_vec`